q39JzrRa/GM-Vehicle-API/README.md

 # TODO
 This is very early, unpolished, incomplete code.
 No judgement please.

-TODO: implement lots more actions

-TODO: Complete updating JSON model property names
+* Implement more commands
+* Analyze and implement vehicle location capability
+* consider using MS JWT implementation
+* Implement secure means of saving onstar pin.
+If possible.
+* recognize response from calling priv'd command without upgrade and trigger upgrade using saved pin.

-Note: the android app saves the onstar pin using biometrics to unlock - no difference in the api calls
-Note: the android app does not use a different token refresh mechanism after elevating permissions, but the elevation persists across a refresh.
+Notes: The android app saves the onstar pin using biometrics to unlock - no difference in the api calls.
+It does not use a different token refresh mechanism after elevating permissions, but the elevation persists across a refresh.
 The upgrade request does not specify an expiration.
 Testing will be required to determine the lifespan of token upgrades.

-TODO: Implement secure means of saving onstar pin.
-If possible.
-TODO: recognize response from calling priv'd command without upgrade and trigger upgrade using saved pin.

-TODO: consider using MS JWT implementation